techcodedu/practice/README.md

-Certainly!
-I'll restructure the guide for the hero and card sections, integrating the CSS code snippets you've provided into the step-by-step instructions for the `README.md` file:

----

 # Building a Simple Responsive Website

 In this guide, you'll learn how to build a responsive website from scratch using HTML and CSS.